data-abhishek/git-contribution-guide/README.md

 4.  **Write a Descriptive Title and Body:** Provide a clear and concise title for your pull request and a detailed description of the changes you've made and why they are beneficial.

 5.  **Click "Create pull request":** This will submit your changes to the maintainers of the original repository for review.
 They may provide feedback or merge your changes.

-Congratulations!
-You have successfully forked a GitHub repository, made local changes using VS Code and its integrated terminal, and (optionally) created a pull request.